pergull/GraphicScript/README.md

 Run examples are located in docs/Run

-The supporting source code is located in docs/Source
+The supporting GraphicScript source code is located in docs/Source

 To create your own GraphicScript program, clone a Run example.
 For example, clone: